 - Change: [Any word of your choice.]

-Stern’s new admission question may fluster applicants at first, but keep in mind that what the admissions teams is looking for here is to better understand your leadership vision, and how it resonates with the approach you will bring to Stern and beyond.
-When selecting what verb to use, it may help to think about ways you have acted in that past and what actions you have performed that can justify this as your personal tagline.
+Stern’s new admission question may fluster applicants at first, but keep in mind that what the admissions team is looking for here is to better understand your leadership vision, and how it resonates with the approach you will bring to Stern and beyond.
+When selecting what verb to use, it may help to think about ways you have acted in the past and what actions you have performed that can justify this as your personal tagline.
 Thinking to past examples can be a great way to brainstorm, but also a way to list material you can draw upon in your response that explains why the chosen word is relevant and important to you.
 Of course, it’s important to ensure that your selection and any examples highlight a positive and forward-thinking approach – ideally one that can also resonate with Stern’s own approach.

 Essay 2: Personal Expression (a.k.a.
 “Pick Six”)

 Describe yourself to the Admissions Committee and to your future classmates using six images and corresponding captions.
 Your uploaded PDF should contain all of the following elements:

 - A brief introduction or overview of your “Pick Six” (no more than 3 sentences).

 - Six images that help illustrate who you are.

 - A one-sentence caption for each of the six images that helps explain why they were selected and are significant to you.

 Note: Your visuals may include photos, infographics, drawings, or any other images that best describe you.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.